mk-fg/fgtk/README.rst

 ``ipv6-dns`` tool generates \*.ip.arpa and djbdns records for specified IPv6.

+``ipv6-name`` encodes or hashes name into IPv6 address suffix to produce an easy-to-remember static ones.

 ``ip-check`` subcommand allows to check if address (ipv4/ipv6) is assigned to any of the interfaces and/or run "ip add" (with specified parameters) to assign it, if not.